richysix/Crispr/README.md

 including construction oligos and PCR primers for screening.
 As well as this, it has tables to store the results of amplicon sequencing including the variants found and KASP genotyping assays.
 Also, if the database is loaded with information on samples and guide RNAs etc. it can be used to automate the analysis pipeline.

+The tables in the database are:

+    target                      cas9
+    plate                       cas9_prep
+    crRNA                       injection
+    crRNA_pair                  injection_pool
+    coding_scores               sample
+    off_target_info             plex
+    plasmid_backbone            analysis
+    construction_oligos         analysis_information
+    expression_construct        sequencing_results
+    guideRNA_prep               allele
+    primer                      allele_to_crispr
+    primer_pair                 sample_allele
+    amplicon_to_crRNA           kasp
+    enzyme
+    enzyme_ordering
+    restriction_enzymes

+A Target is a stretch of DNA that can be associated with CRISPR targets. crRNA/crRNA_pair represents a CRISPR target site/pairs of CRISPR target sites. coding_scores, off_target_info, plasmid_backbone, construction_oligos and expression_construct hold other information about CRISPR target sites.
+A guideRNA_prep is a particular preparation (protein/RNA) of a sgRNA.
+The table holds information about the date it was made and who made it. primer, primer_pair and amplicon_to_crRNA hold information about which screening primers are for which CRISPR targets.
+The enzyme tables store information on unique restriction sites near CRISPR target sites. cas9 and cas9_prep have information on the type of Cas9 and a particular prep. injection and injection_pool were designed to hold information on sgRNAs injected into zebrafish but can be used for other things such as other species or transfections. sample is an instance of a sample that has been injected/transfected with sgRNA(s). plex represents a multiplexed sequencing run.
+Within a sequencing run, an Analysis is a set of samples that are all sequenced for the same amplicons.
+The analysis and analysis_information tables holds the information on the amplicons and sgRNAs in an Analysis. sequencing_results, allele, allele_to_crispr, sample_allele and kasp hold the results of the analysis including genotyping assays.
+In order to use the database to automate analysis the following tables need to be used:
+target, crRNA, guideRNA_prep, primer, primer_pair, amplicon_to_crRNA, cas9, cas9_prep,
+injection, injection_pool, sample, plex, analysis and analysis_information

 The full schema of the database can be found in `sql/schema_mysql.sql` or `sql/schema_sqlite.sql`.
 The connection settings for the database can be set either by supplying a config file or by using environment variables.
 The config file is tab-separated key value pairs.